PTM056410 - Annual allowance: tax charge: scheme pays: general

-There are some circumstances under which the scheme administrator does not have to pay the member’s annual allowance charge and if these do not apply, it may also be possible for the scheme administrator to apply to HMRC for a discharge of their liability.
-(See PTM056470)
+There are some circumstances under which the scheme administrator does not have to pay the member’s annual allowance charge and if these do not apply, it may also be possible for the scheme administrator to apply to HMRC for a discharge of their liability (see PTM056470).

 Conditions for ‘Scheme Pays’ to apply

-An individual can elect to notify their scheme administrator that they require the scheme to pay some or all of their annual allowance charge liability in return for an appropriate reduction in their pension benefits in the scheme if the following conditions are met:
+An individual can elect to notify their scheme administrator that they require the scheme to pay some or all of their annual allowance charge liability in return for an appropriate reduction in their pension benefits in the scheme if both the following conditions are met:

-- their annual allowance charge liability for the tax year has exceeded £2,000 and
+- their annual allowance charge liability for the tax year has exceeded £2,000

-- their pension input amount for the pension scheme for the same tax year has exceeded the annual allowance amount in section 228 Finance Act 2004 (for example, for tax year 2016-17, this means exceeded £40,000 - i.e. the tapered annual allowance and/or money purchase annual allowance is ignored).
+- their pension input amount for the pension scheme for the same tax year has exceeded the annual allowance amount in section 228 Finance Act 2004 (for example, for tax year 2016-17, this means exceeded £40,000 - note, the tapered annual allowance and/or money purchase annual allowance is ignored).

-Note - for annual allowance purposes only, tax year 2015-16 is split into two ‘mini’ tax years; the pre-alignment tax year (6 April 2015 to 8 July 2015) and the post-alignment tax year (9 July 2015 to 5 April 2016).
-For tax year 2015-16, the condition in the bullet immediately above is met if the individual’s pension input amount for the pre and post-alignment tax years for the pension scheme exceeded £40,000.
+Note - for annual allowance purposes only, tax year 2015-16 is split into 2 ‘mini’ tax years; the pre-alignment tax year (6 April 2015 to 8 July 2015) and the post-alignment tax year (9 July 2015 to 5 April 2016).
+For tax year 2015-16, the condition in the bullet immediately above is met if the individual’s pension input amount for the pre- and post-alignment tax years for the pension scheme exceeded £40,000.

 Where an individual’s annual allowance charge liability is by reference to the money purchase annual allowance, the individual cannot elect to notify the scheme administrator unless the individual’s annual allowance charge liability by reference to the annual allowance would have exceeded £2,000.

-If the conditions are met then once a member has notified their scheme administrator that they want the scheme to pay all or part of their annual allowance charge, the scheme administrator will become jointly and severally liable to the annual allowance charge together with the member.
-(See PTM056460 for further information)
+If the conditions are met then once a member has notified their scheme administrator that they want the scheme to pay all or part of their annual allowance charge, the scheme administrator will become jointly and severally liable to the annual allowance charge together with the member (see PTM056460 for further information).